56phil/Library_Management/readme.md

-Sure!
-Here's a sample README file for your Library Management System (LMS) project:

 # Library Management System (LMS)

 The Library Management System (LMS) is a console application built using C++.
 It provides a user-friendly interface for managing books in a library.
 Users can perform various operations such as adding books, removing books, searching for books by title or author, displaying all books in the library, and more.